1. CONTRACT STRUCTURE & ORDER-OF-PRECEDENCE

 I. SUPPORT CONTACTS, ZUORA COMMUNITY & CUSTOMIZATIONS:

-- For “Enterprise Edition”-level and “Nine Edition”-level support (or the equivalent, if renamed), Customer will appoint up to twenty (20) designated support contact persons knowledgeable regarding the Service for purposes of contacting Zuora’s support team about technical support issues with the Service, including reporting such issues via Zuora’s designated support portal / channel.
+B. For “Enterprise Edition”-level support (or the equivalent, if renamed), Customer will appoint up to twenty (20) designated support contact persons knowledgeable regarding the Service for purposes of contacting Zuora’s support team about technical support issues with the Service, including reporting such issues via Zuora’s designated support portal / channel.

-- Customer must opt-into Zuora’s online community site to receive certain important information regarding updates and other changes to the Service, and to take other required action relating to support and use of the Service.
+D. Customer must opt-into Zuora’s online community site (i) to receive certain important information about updates and other changes to the Service and about the subprocessors Zuora uses to provide the Service.
+Zuora will provide reasonable notice of any updates to its subprocessors through its Normal Communication Channels.

 II.
 SUPPORT FOR ZUORA NON-PRODUCTION TENANTS (FOR ALL CUSTOMERS AND ALL EDITIONS):

-- RESPONSE TIMES: For all support issues relating to Zuora Non-Production Tenants, Zuora will make a commercially reasonable effort to respond promptly (via Zuora’s Normal Support Channels, defined below) to all tickets submitted through Zuora’s designated support portal / channel, in any event within two (2) Business Days after receipt.
-If Zuora fails to meet this response time commitment, Customer’s exclusive remedy and Zuora’s sole obligation will be: (a) for Zuora to make commercially reasonable efforts to respond promptly after Customer notifies Zuora that it failed to meet this response time commitment; and (b) if Zuora fails to meet this response time commitment five (5) times during a 3-month period, for Customer to terminate the applicable Order Form and receive a refund, on a pro rata basis, of any Fees paid for the Non-Production Tenant(s) that are unused as of the termination effective date.
+A. RESPONSE TIMES: For all support issues relating to Zuora Non-Production Tenants, Zuora will make efforts to respond promptly (via Zuora’s Normal Support Channels, defined below) to all tickets submitted through Zuora’s designated support portal / channel, in any event within two (2) Business Days after receipt.
+If Zuora fails to meet this response time commitment, Customer’s exclusive remedy and Zuora’s sole obligation will be: (a) for Zuora to make efforts to respond promptly after Customer notifies Zuora that it failed to meet this response time commitment; and (b) if Zuora fails to meet this response time commitment five (5) times during a 3-month period, for Customer to terminate the applicable Order Form and receive a refund, on a pro rata basis, of any Fees paid for the Non-Production Tenant(s) that are unused as of the termination effective date.

 ”Business Day” means Monday through Friday, based on the time zone of Customer’s primary place of business.